solana-foundation/developer-content/content/guides/token-2022/reallocate.md

 ---
-date: Sep 01, 2023
+date: Dec 7, 2023
-title: How to use the Reallocate extension
+title: How to use the Reallocate instruction
 description:
-  "The token 2022 program has account extensions that can be applied after initializing a token account.
+  "The Token Extensions program has account extensions that can be applied after initializing a token account.
 Unless you anticipate which extensions you will need in the future, this could be tricky as you'll need to allocate enough space for them on creation."